oit-ipbl/portal/README.md

 - [Image Processing]（See, after 7/7）

 ![#f03c15](https://via.placeholder.com/15/f03c15/000000?text=+)
-All students are required to complete the Integration until 8/20.
+All students are required to complete exercises  for understanding how to Integration (robots and image processing) until 8/20.
 - Integration of [Robots] and [Image Processing]（Coming soon）

 ## Final Competition